-A. Activity 2: Scientists often choose the science goal for a mission, so for this activity, students will first act as scientists and determine mission goals using the (Gold) Mission Goal Cards.
-Student teams will discuss their possible science mission goal and decide on an appropriate Mission Target (using the Potential Mission Target cards), what biosignature or biosignatures they will investigate for (using the (F) What are Biosignatures? sheet), and whether they want to fly a stationary lander, mobile lander, orbiter, or fly-by mission to search for life.
+A. Activity 2: For this activity, students will need the (Gold) Mission Goal Cards.
+Student teams will discuss possible their mission goal and decide on an appropriate Mission Target (using the Potential Mission Target cards), what biosignature or biosignatures they will investigate for (using the (F) What are Biosignatures? sheet), and whether they want to fly a stationary lander, mobile lander, orbiter, or fly-by mission to search for life.
 Students will complete (G) Student Worksheet: Identify Mission Goals.